Car stereo buying guide

 Better sound quality

 Superior built-in power and better circuit design mean that an aftermarket car stereo isn't just louder than the typical factory stereo, it also produces cleaner, richer, more-detailed sound.
-Enhanced tone controls in the preamp section mean that you can do a better job fine-tuning the music.
+Enhanced tone controls mean that you can do a better job of fine-tuning the music.

 New sources for music and added functions

-One of most common reasons to get a new stereo is to expand your system's music playback and other capabilities.
-Aftermarket stereos offer advanced capabilities, such as:
+One of most common reasons to get a new stereo is to expand your listening options and other functionality, such as:

 - Bluetooth® connectivity